What is Intelligent Automation?

 Drag-and-drop building of process automation that doesn’t require lines of code to create.
 Design studio allows users to create reusable ‘objects’, which can set up events within a process to then be implemented across the business, allowing for better scalability.

-Autonomous software robots functioning under AI technologies to mimic human intelligence and learning processes.
+A digital workforce uses autonomous software robots functioning under AI technologies to mimic human intelligence and learning processes.

 Allows you to train digital workers and assign processes to them so you can receive real-time insights into process performance.